-These illustration based website designs are also characterized with simplicity.
-Whether combined with bold colors, or represented in a black & white color scheme, they can easily grab the visitor’s attention.
+These illustration-based website designs are also characterized by simplicity.
+Whether combined with bold colors or represented in a black & white color scheme, they can easily grab the visitor’s attention.
 See why in the following 5 examples.

 Low-Poly & 3D Illustration Styles

 3D is officially back!
 During the unyielding reign of flat design for the past several years, the designers have somehow forgotten about the powers this technique holds.
 Now, this trend seems to have been raised from the dead.
 We have been seeing more and more eye-catchy 3D web designs.
 You can easily tell that the designers have started juicing up the web.

 Coming hand by hand with another super trendy style which we’ll definitely see more of this year: low-poly web designs, 3D is absolutely here to stay.
-Here are 4 examples having gone down the three-dimensional road.
+Here are 4 examples of having gone down the three-dimensional road.
 Some of these are completely low-poly, others are plain 3D illustrations, yet others are a combination of both.
 See for yourself.
 Do you also want to check out 20 Beautiful Isometric & 3D Illustrations For Your Designs?

 Bright Colors in Web Design

 A major web design trend: colorful illustrations!
 Being one of the most wanted illustration styles in web design these days, bright, contrasting colors certainly scream for attention and they get it like a piece of cake.

 This kind of design is often combined with geometric shapes and blocks.
 A variation is the usage of neon colors which certainly convey a feeling of futuristic and out-of-this-world designs.
 Here are a few examples for you to enjoy!